Last Updated on March 17, 2021 by Julia Wilson

 Pope Gregory is also said to have declared a sect in the south of France had been caught worshipping the devil.
 It is claimed the devil appeared in the form of a black cat and cats became the symbol of heresy.
 Anybody who displayed compassion for a cat came under the suspicion of the church.

-In 1486, Pope Innocent VIII began another round of persecution with the goal of eradicating Europe of witches.
+In 1486, Pope Innocent VIII began another round of persecution to eradicate Europe of witches.
 He pointed to cats as witches’ familiars and issued a decree that whenever a witch was burned, her pet cat was to be burned with her.

 The ancient Celts celebrated a harvest festival known as Samhain (pronounced sow-een) on 1st November, which was the pagan end of the year.
 Samhain give thanks to the pagan sun god for the harvest and to welcome in the new year.
 The date was connected with the return of herds from pasture and land the renewal of land tenures.
 The word Samhain means ‘hallow-tide‘ (holiday).